NIFTy-PPL/NIFTy/paper/paper.md

 A very early version of \texttt{NIFTy.re} enabled a 100 billion dimensional reconstruction using a maximum posterior inference.
 In a newer publication, \texttt{NIFTy.re} was used to infer a 500 million dimensional posterior dimensional using VI [@Knollmueller2019].
 Both publications extensively use \texttt{NIFTy.re}'s GPU support which yielded order of magnitude speed-ups.
-With \texttt{NIFTy.re} bridging \texttt{NIFTy} to JAX, we envision many new possibilities for inferring classical Machine Learning models with \texttt{NIFTy}'s inference methods and using \texttt{NIFTy} components such as the GP models in classical neural networks frameworks.
+With \texttt{NIFTy.re} bridging \texttt{NIFTy} to JAX/XLA, we envision many new possibilities for inferring classical Machine Learning models with \texttt{NIFTy}'s inference methods and using \texttt{NIFTy} components such as the GP models in classical neural networks frameworks.

 <!-- A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline. -->
 \texttt{NIFTy.re} competes with other GP libraries as well as with probabilistic programming languages and frameworks.